 If a user does consent to your storing and processing of their personal data (through personalized marketing or advertising messages, for example) you have the obligation to ensure that the data is adequately protected.
 Within GDPR terms, "personal data" is defined quite broadly: any data that can be used, alone or combined, to link to or point to a person.

 - IP address

-According to the GDPR, businesses are supposed to appoint a Data Protection Officer (DPO), who is responsible for ensuring adequate security for the personal data.
+According to the GDPR, businesses are supposed to appoint a Data Protection Officer (DPO), who is responsible for ensuring adequate security for personal data.

 It simply states that DPOs are required for companies that process large amounts of personal data, so smaller e-commerce stores should be in the clear.